CloudForge-Solutions/oplatamiejscowa.pl/README.app.dev-rules.md

 **ARCHITECTURAL PRINCIPLE:** All UI operations use synchronous localStorage for instant feedback and simplicity.
 External data accessed via SAS tokens with local caching.
 Payment status updates via simple polling (no WebSocket complexity).
 Mobile-optimized with touch-friendly loading states.

-IMPORTANT: forbidden is any fallback to legacy and any form of data migration as we are in development phase before production, also absurd timeouts instead of proper fixes are forbidden, also absurdly long timeouts are forbidden when we are having all data inside the browser localStorage with instant synchronous access.
-Follows "fail fast" principle for better reliability.

 IMPORTANT: local storage should follow simple storage structure architecture with localStorage in flat structured format, and NO IndexedDB needed - only localStorage with flat structure for this simple payment app

 **SIMPLE STORAGE STRUCTURE:**